getting-around

 Which Station to Get Off At

-Centro Alameda is the most central stop.
-Get off here for the historic centre, Calle Larios, the Cathedral, and most tourist attractions.
+Centro Alameda is the most central stop, and the one to use for the historic centre, Calle Larios, the Cathedral, and most tourist attractions.
 It's a 5-minute walk to Plaza de la Constitucion.

 How to Find the Train at Malaga Airport